-81.5°N for the Arctic, are obtained over the ocean, and feature a minimum sea-ice concentration of 70%.
+In a first step, the three classifiers are computed for all available L1b data per sensor and month in the sensor overlap period from January 1995 to June 1996 for ERS-1 and ERS-2, from May 2002 to July 2003 for ERS-2 and Envisat and from November 2010 to March 2012 for Envisat and CryoSat-2.
+We only use waveforms that are located between 70°N and 81.5°N for the Arctic, are obtained over the ocean, and feature a minimum sea-ice concentration of 70%.
 The northern limit of 81.5°N was chosen to assure a maximum of consistency between Envisat RA-2 and CryoSat-2.
 In order to retrieve thresholds for the "Wingham Box" and other Arctic areas that are covered while CryoSat-2 operates in SIN mode, all waveforms above 70°N were used.
 For the Antarctic the same parameters apply, but waveforms are geographically limited to an area south of 65°S.

-Next, 1 % of this monthly data are sampled randomly.
+Next, 1 % of this monthly data is sampled randomly.
 This data sample is then separated into three clusters using k-means clustering (MacQueen et al., 1967; Hartigan et al., 1979).
 This methodology is widely used to separate input data of N observations into K clusters of equal variance, whereby the within-cluster sum-of-squares are minimized (MacQueen et al., 1967; Hartigan et al., 1979).